 Have you ever translated text for people, or you’re able to read and type in two or more languages, and have thought about pursuing credentials as a translator?
 We invite you to join us at several in-person and online information sessions throughout the year:

 - Format: In-person or live webinar through Adobe Connect

 The training program is composed of 40 modules with one Mid-Training Assessment and a Post-Training assessment.
 There are two sections of in-class sessions: Daytime (10 weeks) and After hours (11 weeks).
 The curriculum covers an introduction to translation, the industry best practices, as well as comprehension of the source text, research and terminology, translation strategies, and building & managing a translation business.
 Since the main focus of the program is Community Translation, it has a core section that covers translation of official documents and public outreach documents.
 Seeing as the area of Community Translation often overlaps specialized translation fields, the curriculum also includes an introduction to: legal translation, medical translation, technology and translation, and audiovisual translation.
 Since the focus of the program is on Community Translation, it does not lead to professional certification by professional associations such as ATIO.

-Cost: FREE for the first 500 trainees in the first two years*
+Cost: FREE for the first 500 trainees on a first come first serve basis*

 *Candidates shall pay a deposit when enrolling for the training which shall be reimbursed upon completion of the training program.

 If you’re interested in the online version of the Translator Training, we are accepting pre-registrations at this time.
 Click below to pre-register and receive updates about the online version!

 - An excellent command of the English language (both writing and reading skills)*

 - Computer literacy (ability to type in English and the other working language(s))**